SEKOIA-IO/documentation/docs/integrations/windows.md

 </Route>
 ```

-Restart the NXLog service through the Services tool as Administrator or use powershell command line: `Restart-Service nxlog`
+Restart the NXLog service through the Services tool as Administrator or use PowerShell command line: `Restart-Service nxlog`

 ### 2. Configure the Rsyslog to forward to SEKOIA.IO

 #### Rsyslog prerequisites
-In order to allow the rsyslog to work properly, please ensure the following packages are installed:
+In order to allow the Rsyslog to work properly, please ensure the following packages are installed:

 ```bash
 sudo apt install rsyslog rsyslog-gnutls wget
 ```

 #### Download the certificate
-In order to allow the connection of your rsyslog server to the SEKOIA.IO intake, please download the SEKOIA.IO intake certificate:
+In order to allow the connection of your Rsyslog server to the SEKOIA.IO intake, please download the SEKOIA.IO intake certificate:

 ```bash
 $ wget -O /etc/rsyslog.d/SEKOIA-IO-intake.pem https://app.sekoia.io/assets/files/SEKOIA-IO-intake.pem
 ```

 ##### Configure the Rsyslog server
-Open or create a new windows configuration file for rsyslog:
+Open or create a new configuration file for Rsyslog:
 ```bash
 sudo vim /etc/rsyslog.d/15-windows.conf
 ```

-Paste the following rsyslog configuration to trigger the emission of windows logs by your rsyslog server to SEKOIA.IO:
+Paste the following Rsyslog configuration to trigger the emission of Windows logs by your Rsyslog server to SEKOIA.IO:
 ```bash
 # Define the SEKIOA-IO intake certificate
 $DefaultNetstreamDriverCAFile /etc/rsyslog.d/SEKOIA-IO-intake.pem